concourse/s3-resource/README.md

     compatible providers.
 The default behavior is virtual path-style.

 * `skip_s3_checksums`: *Optional.* Disables automatic checksum validation for S3 operations.
-The AWS SDK v2 enables aggressive checksum validation by default, which may not be supported by all S3-compatible providers.
+The AWS SDK v2 enables checksum validation by default, which may not be supported by all S3-compatible providers.
 When set to `true`, checksums are only calculated and validated when explicitly required by the S3 API.
 Defaults to `false` (automatic checksums enabled).

 ### File Names